You Earned a Ticket!

 What is a parcel tax?

 A parcel is a division of land.
 A parcel tax is a property tax levied on owners of parcels.
-Unlike ordinary property taxes, parcel taxes are explicitly not based on the value of a property or its use.
+Unlike ordinary property taxes, parcel taxes are explicitly not based on the value of a property.

 Parcel taxes are only used in California, because they were developed as a way for school districts and municipalities to work around the rules of Proposition 13.
 This famous ballot initiative, passed by California voters in 1978, prohibits ad valorem taxes (taxes based on the value of property), except for General Obligation bonds used for facilities.

 Parcel taxes get around Prop.
 13 because they aren't based on the value of property.
-In most cases, parcel taxes are uniformly based on the mere existence of a parcel, regardless of its size or use, but it's important not to over-generalize.
+In most cases, parcel taxes are uniformly based on the mere existence of a parcel, but it's important not to over-generalize.
 The specific terms of a parcel tax depend on the details of the measure passed by voters, including how long it will be in effect and how much will be paid per parcel.
-Sometimes they have been based on acreage or square footage.
+Sometimes they have been based on acreage or square footage or use.

 Why have parcel taxes been hard to pass?